 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Griffon Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how GFF stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Building Products industry.
+We show how GFF stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Metal Window and Door Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Griffon Corporation is a diversified management and holding company that conducts business through wholly-owned subsidiaries.
 Griffon oversees the operations of its subsidiaries, allocates resources among them and manages their capital structures.
 Griffon provides direction and assistance to its subsidiaries in connection with acquisition and growth opportunities as well as in connection with divestitures.
 In order to further diversify, Griffon also seeks out, evaluates and, when appropriate, will acquire additional businesses that offer potentially attractive returns on capital.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)